orels1/shaders.orels.sh/src/pages/docs/inspector/overview.md

 The default value you provide will specify if the section will be expanded or collapsed by default.
 So if you pass `1` - the section will be expanded.

-H2 headers are added in a similar fashion, although the default value does not matter as they aren't foldouts
+H2 headers are added in a similar fashion, although the default value does not matter as they aren't foldouts.
+Same goes for H3.

 ```hlsl
 UI_SomeSubheader("## Some Subheader", Int) = 0